-2. Appointment of Mr. Rakesh Dogra (DIN: 07334098), liable to retire by rotation, who has offered himself for re-appointment:
+2. Appointment of Mr. Arijit Mukherjee, as a Director, liable to retire by rotation, who has offered himself for re-appointment:-

-To appoint a Director in place of Mr. Rakesh Dogra (DIN: 07334098), who retires by rotation and, being eligible, offers himself for re-appointment.
+To appoint a Director in place of Mr. Arijit Mukherjee, Director [having Director Identification Number (DIN): 07334111)], who retires by rotation and being eligible offers himself for re-appointment as a "Director".